chengzhengqian/czq-comint.el/README.md

 - Redirect command output elsewhere when you need to capture results: call `czq-comint-send-to-buffer` to stream output into another buffer (optionally clearing it first) or `czq-comint-send-to-point` to splice results into the current buffer at point.
-Both helpers use the same restore-tag machinery, so comint output stays tidy.
+Both helpers drop their filters as soon as the restore tag runs, keeping comint output tidy.
 - `czq-comint-run` calls the helper automatically to align a new shell with the invoking `default-directory`.
 You can reuse it from other code—for example, to `source` a virtualenv or trigger a PATH refresh—without leaving stray